 2.3.4 Cylindrical DB Scan DB Scan (Density-based spatial clustering of applications with noise) is a cluster analysis algorithm (Ester et al. 1996), which is one of the most commonly used cluster analysis algorithms in data science.
 This algorithm can group nearby points and mark noise points located in low-density areas and can find clusters of any shape.
 Noise points can also be marked simultaneously.
 The parameters required for its analysis are also quite few.
 It only needs to determine the minimum required point threshold and the search radius, which is quite simple and convenient.
 Traditional DB Scan searches based on a set search radius.
 Fig. 7 is a schematic diagram of the operation of DB Scan.
 Point A is a randomly selected search starting point.
 DB Scan will count the number of data points within the search radius.
 If the number is greater than the required point threshold, point A is the core point, and the data points within the search radius are the data groups to be searched.
 Then, for Repeat the above steps for the data group to be searched.
 If the point threshold is met, the point can be added to the category of point A. Repeat the above steps until the data group to be searched is retrieved, and then the next round of search can be performed for unmarked points.
 If the selected point does not meet the required point threshold, it is set as noise (blue point N in Fig. 7).
 Cylindrical DB Scan is an algorithm obtained by modifying DB Scan in this study.
 Conventional DB Scan searches for data points within a specified radius, so it is a spherical search.
 However, the filtered point cloud in this study is a highly linear 3D data.
 If the point cloud is searched in a spherical manner, it is difficult to meet the point requirements and may cause misjudgment.
 Therefore, we change the search range to a cylindrical shape.
 This search method also needs to determine the required point threshold and search radius.
 Then the maximum eigenvector of the search point is used as the cylinder axial direction, the cylinder radius is the search radius, and the cylinder height is four times the search radius (that is, toward the positive and negative maximum feature direction twice the search radius).
 In this way, cluster interpretation of linear cracks can be efficiently performed.
 Fig. 8 and Fig. 9 are the results of Cylindrical DB Scan clustering.
 Different colors represent different clusters.
-Each cluster is wrapped in an outer frame through plane fitting to facilitate observation (Fig. 9).
+Fig. 8 seems to have a gradient because the search of point clouds has an order; the clustering index will be related to the search order.
+Therefore, a wrong impression may occur that it only has a few clusters.
+Fig. 9 is clearer because each cluster is wrapped in an outer frame through plane fitting to facilitate observation (Fig. 9).